wil-scott/personal-portfolio/content/posts/opi_part1.md

 #### Step 1
 Once you have identified your micro-SD card, we should wipe the first section of it to ensure that any existing partition table is removed:
 ```
-dd if=/dev/zero of=/dev/sdX bs=1M count=1
+sudo dd if=/dev/zero of=/dev/sdX bs=1M count=1
 ```
 The dd command is used for copying data from one file to another.
 In the above command, we're copying a blocksize of 1 Megabyte (bs=1M) from /dev/zero (input file) to /dev/sdX (output file) one time (count=1).

 #### Step 2
 Once that is complete, we can write our bootloader to it:
 ```
-dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8
+sudo dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8
 ```
-This time we use the dd command to copy the contents of our u-boot .bin file onto our micro-SD card.
+This time we use the dd command to copy the contents of our u-boot `.bin` file onto our micro-SD card.
 The 'count=' parameter isn't set, meaning the copying will continue until the input file is fully copied.

 The Seek argument is used as an offset, telling the dd command how many blocks to 'skip' from the start of the output file before writing the input file data.
-Because we've set the blocksize to 1024 bytes, our dd command will begin copying our .bin file 8 * 1024 bytes into our micro-SD card.
+Because we've set the blocksize to 1024 bytes, our dd command will begin copying our `.bin` file 8 * 1024 bytes into our micro-SD card.

 Though the u-boot documentation is light on this issue, the purpose of the 'gap' (8 blocks) likely relates to the leaving space for our memory's partition table.